Back to Newsletters

 September 14, 2024

-Hey there, and welcome to my first newsletter!
-I want this to feel more like a conversation between us, where I share what’s been on my mind lately and guide you through some of the things I’ve learned, step by step.
+I want this to feel like a conversation between us, where I share what's been on my mind and what I've learned, step by step.

 My Journey — Why I Design and Share Online

-I still remember the first time I opened Photoshop 7.0, way back in 2012.
-I was trying to figure out what I wanted to do with my life—everything from learning to sing to working in a bookshop just to earn some cash.
+I still remember the first time I opened Photoshop 7.0, way back in 2012 .
+I was trying to figure out what I wanted to do with my life—everything from learning to sing to working in a bookstore just to earn some cash.
+I took many part-time jobs in the city, hustling just to support my parents and pay for my own life.
 But deep down, I had this gut feeling that my journey was heading somewhere else.

-That’s when things started to change.
-I signed up for my first graphic and web design course, and while I was still in the middle of it, I got my first job.
-It wasn’t much—I was making around 20,000 INR (about $200 a month), just enough to cover my living expenses.
+That's when things started to change.
+I signed up for my first graphic and web design course, and while I was still in the middle of it, I got my first job at 16.
+It wasn't much—I was making around 23,000 INR (about $200 a month), just enough to cover my living expenses.

 Mix Creativity and Business